-The Community Life Committee oversees issues related to fostering a community of worship and connectedness.
-They plan chapels and community meals and coordinate events along with Institutional Advancement.
-Members consist of faculty, staff, and a student representative.
-The committee plans various events to enhance community fellowship for the Central Seminary community.
+The Community Life Committee seeks to foster a community of worship and connectedness by planning chapels, community meals, and other events that enhance fellowship for those at the seminary.
+At times, it assists Institutional Advancement in coordinating events.
+Members consist of faculty, staff, and student representatives.